aryan-aroraa/aryan-aroraa/README.md

 - 👋 Hi, I’m @aryan-aroraa
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently web dev

 <!---
 aryan-aroraa/aryan-aroraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.